FAQ

 -

 We are a non-profit.
-We make our Stanford research on Latino entrepreneurship available to the public free of charge and for our Business Scaling program at Stanford we only charge participants a fraction of our costs.
+We make our research on Latino entrepreneurship available to the public free of charge.
+For our Business Scaling program and StartUp Accelerator at Stanford Graduate School of Business, we only charge participants a fraction of our costs.
 We are able to do this because of the generous donations of our sponsors and supporters.
-The donation sources include alumni of our program, individuals wanting to make an impact, foundations, and corporations that want to grow the U.S. economy with greater access and equality for all.
+The donation sources include alumni of our program, individuals wanting to make an impact, foundations, and corporations that want to grow the U.S. economy with greater access for all.

 Who are your ecosystem partners?